itsbalamurali/balticum/README.md

-# Baltic ID (baltic-id) Rust Library Crate
+# Balticum Rust Library Crate

-Baltic ID is a Rust library crate that provides user authentication and document signing functionalities using ID Card, Smart ID, and Mobile ID from SK ID Solutions.
+Balticum is a Rust library crate that provides user authentication and document signing functionalities using ID Card, Smart ID, and Mobile ID from SK ID Solutions.
+And other baltic countries e-services.

-This crate aims to simplify the integration of Baltic ID services into Rust applications.
+This crate aims to simplify the integration of Baltic Countries  e-services into Rust applications.

 ## Features